fredgibbs/fredgibbs.github.io/courses/food-diet-health/schedule.md

 ### Advertising Nutrition
 3: Harvey Levenstein, "The Newer Nutrition 1915-1930," 147-160; John Harvey Kellogg, [_The New Dietetics, what to Eat and how: A Guide to Scientific Feeding in Health and Disease_](https://books.google.com/books?id=CBGxvXF332cC&source=gbs_navlinks_s) (1921): read the Preface (5-7); skim the Table of Contents (8-21); read 25-37.

 5: Rima D. Apple, "'They Need it Now': Science, Advertising and Vitamins, 1925-1940".

-7: PRESENTATIONS: Food + Health advertising
+7: [You Can’t Trust What You Read About Nutrition](http://fivethirtyeight.com/features/you-cant-trust-what-you-read-about-nutrition/); Packaging Discussion; Fad Diet Project Discussion

 ### Food Will Win the War
-10: **Second Essay Due**. *Eating Right in America*, "Anxiety and Aspiration," 45-79.
+10: **First Essay Rewrites Due**. *Eating Right in America*, "Anxiety and Aspiration," 45-79.

-12: NO CLASS (fall break preview)
+12: OPTIONAL (but highly recommended) WRITING WORKSHOP (if you'd like to get your second essay off to a good start)

-14: NO CLASS (fall break)
+14: NO CLASS (fall break; but please start on your diet research)

 ### The End of Food
-17: *Nutritionism*, "A Clash of Nutritional Ideologies," 1-24.
+17: NO CLASS (work on your essays!)

-19: Lizzie Widdicombe, "[End of Food](http://www.newyorker.com/magazine/2014/05/12/the-end-of-food)," *The New Yorker* May 12, 2014.
+19: **Second Essay Due**.
+Lizzie Widdicombe, "[End of Food](http://www.newyorker.com/magazine/2014/05/12/the-end-of-food)," *The New Yorker* May 12, 2014.

-21: Fad Diet Project Discussion; _Food Politics_, 1-28.
+21: _Food Politics_, 1-28.

 ### USDA Guidelines